 - Expands course offerings and experiences

-- Better utilises teachers’ time and skills
+- Better utilizes teachers’ time and skills

 From Traditional to Virtual: Different Types of Learning